22 Gifts Under $25

 Includes two laminated maps:

-This display consists of a laminated Peters Mini-map (11" x 17") along with 6 individual laminated Mercator comparison panels.
+This display consists of a laminated Peters Mini-map (11'' x 17'') along with 6 individual laminated Mercator comparison panels.
 The Peters map has two sturdy grommets at the top for hanging.
 At the bottom left is a 3rd grommet with a key ring.
 The ring holds the 6 comparison panels (taken from the bottom of the wall size map) and a Peters laminated postcard.
 These were originally used by our retailers for point-of-purchase educational displays.
 They are now available to classroom teachers.
-They are classic items and will never be published again.
+Map with panels $28.00.
+Grommeted map alone $10.95 These are classic items and will never be published again.
 Limited quantities!
+Free older Peters maps from our newsletter are all donated.

 Follow us on Facebook